JoshDoody/joshdoody.github.io/_book_excerpts/negotiate/post-interview-follow-up.md

 > *"Okay, I just need to talk to Finance and your hiring manager to see whether we’re ready to move forward with an offer.
 What sort of salary did you have in mind for this job?
 I just want to have something to run by Finance.
 And do you have any questions for me before we move forward?"*

-If you read the chapter on "How to ace your next interview", you may recognize the second part of “the dreaded salary question” in the recruiter’s dialogue above.
+You may recognize the second part of [The dreaded salary question]({{ site.baseurl }}/the-dreaded-salary-question/) in the recruiter’s dialogue above.

 Here’s the dreaded salary question again, to refresh your memory: